Flood-warning-services/flood-style-guide/GUIDE.md

 Use 'location' unless referring to a 'flood warning area' or 'flood alert area'

 **around**
-'Abou't or 'approximately' are better, e.g. “about £1m” or “approximately 2,000 properties”.
+'About' or 'approximately' are better, e.g. “about £1m” or “approximately 2,000 properties”.

 **Atlantic**
 Capitalised